mpags-python/mpags-python.github.io/index.md

 ### Presentation

-MSc students must also deliver a 5 minute presentation *(20%)* during the workshop on 25 Nov, describing their on-going development.
+MSc students must also deliver a 5 minute presentation *(20%)* during the workshop on 27 Nov, describing their on-going development.

 ### Report

-Along with their final code, MSc students must additionally submit, a short (2--3 sides of A4) report *(20%)* describing the purpose of the code, any key design decisions, the outputs, and scope for improvements.
+Along with their final code, MSc students must additionally submit, a short (~3 sides of A4) report *(20%)* describing the purpose of the code, any key design decisions, the outputs, and scope for improvements.

 ## Preliminaries

 If you intend to use your own computer, then, before the course begins, <strong>you should ensure that you have working Python interpreter available, ideally the Anaconda distribution</strong> (see below).
 For this course you are strongly recommended to use a recent version (3.4+).
 Linux and OSX already have Python installed, but you are not recommended to use them!
 Instead, install a version of Python specifically for your research, as described below.
-If you have any difficulties installing and running Python, please ask for help during – or shortly after – the first session.
+If you have any difficulties installing and running Python, please ask for help in a synchronous session or [email][SPB] to arrange a meeting.

 You should use Python 3.
 While Python 2 is still available and in use, most projects have moved over to Python 3 by now.
 Note that Python 3 is not backward compatible with